All Episodes

 So they don't have a deal.

-But this is the sort of I bet this is the sort of thing that Frau Merkel will be saying in private.
+But this is the sort of, I bet this is the sort of thing that Frau Merkel will be saying in private.

 If the fiscal cliff were in Germany, we'd have installed a cable car by now.

-That's uh that's probably true.
+That's probably true.

-Angela Merkel uh tweeting about the, or somebody claiming, purporting to be Angela Merkel, tweeting about the fiscal cliff.
+Angela Merkel tweeting about the, or somebody claiming, purporting to be Angela Merkel, tweeting about the fiscal cliff.

-So, although Obama has spoken, and he didn't speak for long, the Dow dropped 40 points, apparently while he was speaking, and then he stopped speaking and it stabilized.
+So although Obama has spoken and he didn't speak for long, the Dow dropped 40 points apparently while he was speaking, and then he stopped speaking and it stabilized.

-Uh, there'd been no movement at all.
+There'd been no movement at all.

-The Dow was like Deadsville, because all the people who are normally there, they're all skiing in aspen or whatever.
+The Dow was like Deadsville because all the people who are normally there, they're all skiing in Aspen or whatever.

-But they all came back, they cut short their ski vacations the moment Obama uh started speaking, and the Dow fell 40 points.
+They cut short their ski vacations the moment Obama started speaking and the Dow fell 40 points.

-We're talking about that on the Rush Limbaugh show live coverage.
+We're talking about that on the Rush Limbaugh Show live coverage.

 There is no fiscal cliff deal.